 Trans Scania Winter is an unsupported 246 km trail run (with some road parts) in southern Sweden.

-For the safety of the participants, Trans Scania Winter is only open to runners who have finished Trans Scania at least once after 2010.
+Runners: For the safety of the participants, Trans Scania Winter is a race for runners who have finished Trans Scania at least once after 2010.
 This will ensure some knowledge of the current route and a good understanding of the challenge it poses.

 The race follows the regular Trans Scania route.
 Please check the Race info page for the regular race for details.